Our next series is being planned for 2018.

 Monthly Peer Learning Circles

-Over the following five months, you will practice integrating your learning and intentions within the realities of your ministry roles.
+Over the following five months, you will practice integrating your learning and intentions within the realities of your roles.
 Five facilitated Peer Circle teleconferences (in small groups of 5-6) will provide opportunities for mutual sharing, listening and innovating.

 Our closing retreat will explore Parker Palmer’s Movement Model of Social Change, four stages in connecting our personal transformation to organizational renewal.